San-Francisco-Write-The-Docs/www/content/_announcements/march2020-covid19.md

 ---
 layout: announcements/announcement
-title: Coronavirus Update: Bay Area events Move Online, Portland Conference is Postponed
+title: "Coronavirus Update: Bay Area Events Move Online, Portland Conference is Postponed"
 author: clarence
 announcement-date: March 10, 2020
+toc: false
+tags:
+ - news
+ - east-bay
+ - south-bay
+ - san-francisco
 published: true
 ---
 The spread of Coronavirus is forcing organizers for Write The Docs to change plans in the Bay Area and in Portland, for the safety of WTD members.